jaxon-php/jaxon-website/pages/03.docs/02.v3x/03.requests/05.factory/docs.en.md

 template: jaxon
 ---

-The `Jaxon\Request\Factory` class can be used to create requests to functions or methods exported with Jaxon.
+The `Jaxon\Request\Factory\RequestFactory` class allows to create requests to functions or methods exported with Jaxon.
 The `rq()` global function returns an instance of this class, which provides the `call()` method to create a request.

+The `Jaxon\Request\Factory\RequestFactory` class allows to create parameters.
-The `pr()` global function returns an object which provides a range of other functions to pass elements from the HTML page as parameter to the request.
+The `pr()` global function returns an instance of this class, which provides a range of other functions to pass elements from the HTML page as parameter to the request.

 For example, the following code uses the Request Factory to create a request to a the `setColor()` method of the class `HelloWorld`, passing the value selected in the combobox with id `colorselect` as parameter.